by K.M. Richards

 Channel 29 signed on as WIBF-TV on May 16, 1965.
 The call letters stood for owners William, Irwin and Benjamin Fox, named for the two brothers and their father who also owned WIBF-FM/103.9 in the Philadelphia suburb of Jenkintown.
 In fact, WIBF-TV was originally to be licensed in Jenkintown and required a waiver of the then-current rule prohibiting call letters to be shared in different communities of license in order to identify as Philadelphia.

-WIBF-TV received its construction permit in August 1962, only to find itself on the list of 29 CP holders the FCC sent "build or quit" letters to in July of the following year (it took the Commission until November 1964 to sort out that group of permittees, by which time the Foxes were close to going on the air).
+WIBF-TV received its construction permit in August 1962, only to find itself on the list of 29 CP holders the FCC sent "build or quit" letters to in July of the following year (it took the Commission until November 1964 to sort out that group of permittees, by which time the Foxes were close to going on the air, having already started running "teaser" ads as early as April in the Philadelphia Inquirer announcing "soon, a bright new picture in television").

 Initially, channel 29 operated from 11:00am until around midnight (depending on when the post-news movie came to an end); its schedule for the next four years consisted of syndicated reruns -- such as December Bride, The Ann Sothern Show (also known as Private Secretary and Susie), How To Marry A Millionaire, and Whirlybirds -- old movies, Canadian soap opera Scarlett Hill, and some ABC programs not cleared by WFIL-TV/6 (primarily weekend cartoons, news programs Issues And Answers and ABC Scope, and daytime programming such as Where The Action Is, Dark Shadows, Never Too Young, and the early afternoon reruns of The Donna Reed Show and Father Knows Best).
 Newscasts began as a half-hour at 7:00pm and 15-minutes at 11:00pm but dwindled to five-minute headline summaries at 10:30pm by the end of 1966.
 Local WIBG/990 disc jockey Joe "Rockin' Bird" Niagara also hosted a daily teen dance program until 1967.
 In the final year under their original owners, WIBF-TV added more popular (Sgt.
 Bilko, The Untouchables and The Honeymooners) and more recent (F Troop, Time Tunnel and The Green Hornet) off-network reruns.
 In 1967, the entire daytime schedule consisted of stock market coverage, a format pioneered by KWHY-TV in Los Angeles and quickly adopted by many UHF stations in major markets, such as KVVV-TV in Houston.